stefania11/portfolio/_projects/5_project.markdown

 ### Working definitions:

 * __Homophily__ refers to the degree to which pairs of individuals who interact are similar with respect to certain attributes, such as beliefs, values, education, social status, etc.
-* __Heterophily__ is the degree to which pairs of individuals who interact are different with respect to certain attributes \cite{rogers1970homophily}.
+* __Heterophily__ is the degree to which pairs of individuals who interact are different with respect to certain attributes.
 * __Network diversity__ in our project is defined as multidimensional heterophily measured across the following dimensions: gender, age, language of platform users.
 * __Computational thinking__ involves three key dimensions: (1) computational concepts (i.e. events, parallelism) (2) computational practices (i.e. iterating, remixing, abstracting), and (3) computational perspectives(i.e. expressing, questioning).